ZerBea/hcxtools/README.md

 Support for hashcat hash-modes: 2500, 2501, 4800, 5500, 12000

-Support for John the Ripper hash modes: WPAPSK-PMK, PBKDF2-HMAC-SHA1, chap, netntlm
+Support for John the Ripper hash-modes: WPAPSK-PMK, PBKDF2-HMAC-SHA1, chap, netntlm

 After capturing, upload the "uncleaned" cap here (http://wpa-sec.stanev.org/?submit) to see if your ap or the client is vulnerable